chronopsychiatry/chronopsychiatry.github.io/README.md

 # Chronopsychiatry

-Chronopsychiatry is an informal group of researchers and clinitian interested in the relationship of the mental healt and circadian clock.
+Chronopsychiatry is an informal group of researchers and clinicians interested in the relationship between mental health and the circadian clock.

 These are github.io pages of the project website.